 But quite a few women, even those who drink heavily, may find it surprisingly easy to abstain.

 “The rise in pregnancy hormones that cause some women to feel happy or a sense of well-being can also reduce the cravings for alcohol,” theorizes Dr. Bruce Heischober of Kaiser Addiction Medicine attending at Kaiser Riverside.

 But he warns postpartum hormones can bring on the opposite.

 “Conversely, the crash of these same hormones can bring on postpartum blues or postpartum depression and subsequently lead to a worsening of the alcohol abuse symptoms,” Heischober says.

-Not everyone loses the taste for alcohol when they get pregnant, and that can cause trouble for many women — especially women who may have been drinking problematically.
+Not everyone loses the taste for alcohol when they get pregnant, and that can cause trouble for many women — especially women who struggle with problem drinking.
 Those women may wonder whether it’s OK to drink small amounts.